JWJPaton/SALT/README.md

 # SALT
-Speech as lookup table - Using an updatable list of pre-recorded audio clips to provide speech access to static and semi-static menu systems.
+Speech as A Lookup Table - Using an updatable list of pre-recorded audio clips to provide speech access to static and semi-static menu systems.

 ## Types of automated speech
 Automated speech can be placed in three categories